Marccudi/Team7-FinalProject-Backend/README.md

 * POST    ->  /api/owns       ->  Insert a new exchange with the specified data structure
 * PUT     ->  /api/owns/{id}  ->  Update a exchange indicating the id
 * DELETE  ->  /api/owns/{id}  ->  Delete the exchange that contains the specified id
+* GET     ->  /api/owns/{id}/{state}  -> NIDEA!!

 ### GameHaveGenre

 **Sample structure:** { "id": 1, "game": [game structure], "genre": [genre structure] }

 * GET     ->  /api/gameHaveGenres             ->  Returns a list of all the gameHaveGenres
 * GET     ->  /api/gameHaveGenres/{id}        ->  Returns the gameHaveGenres that has the given id
 * POST    ->  /api/gameHaveGenres             ->  Insert a new gameHaveGenres with the specified data structure
 * PUT     ->  /api/gameHaveGenres/{id}        ->  Update a developer gameHaveGenres the id
 * DELETE  ->  /api/gameHaveGenres/{id}        ->  Delete the gameHaveGenres that contains the specified id
+* GET     ->  /api/gameHaveGenres/genre/{id}  ->  Returns all games with the indicated genre